LeMB2A/PCAPlotter/README.md

      npm start
      ```

 The frontend will connect to the backend server, providing an interactive interface for data visualization.
+Please consider the loading time of data from the backend to the frontend, which may take few minutes.

 ## Requirements